Before visiting the visitor should:

 We know this is a difficult time for relatives who are unable to visit patients so we are doing everything we can to help you stay connected with your loved ones while they are in our care.

-Our property drop off service allows family and friends to bring in personal items for relatives at Royal Surrey County Hospital and is currently available from 9am to 12noon, and 1pm to 3pm, Monday to Saturday.
+Our property drop off service allows family and friends to bring in personal items for relatives at Royal Surrey County Hospital and is currently available from 9am to 12noon, Monday to Friday.

-There is a booking line for appointments for our main hospital, which is available 8am to 12noon, and 1pm to 3pm (Monday to Friday) 0900-1200noon (Saturday’s), with an answerphone for outside of these times.
+There is a booking line for appointments for our main hospital, which is available 9am to 12noon, Monday to Friday, with an answerphone for outside of these times.

 Only one appointment will be offered per week, for those unable to visit (exceptional circumstances considered).
 If your friend or family member is able to visit please ensure property exchange is completed during these visits, not through this service.
 Please do not bring in large or bulky items as items will need to fit in to a bedside locker.
 Large suitcases and bags will not be accepted, nor will other large items such as blankets or pillows.